Why choose us?

-Having a clear understanding of the directive's requirements, the standards, the risk assessment approach through the life-cycle of the machine and the requirements for the building of the technical file is key, to ensure the equipment is CE marked correctly.
+By having a clear understanding of the directive's requirements, the standards, the risk assessment approach through the life-cycle of the machine and the requirements for the building of the technical file is key we can ensure that your equipment is CE marked correctly.

 Have you considered having a Pre CE audit when purchasing new machinery?

 Unfortunately there are cases where this doesn't happen and equipment is supplied not meeting the legal requirements.
 This puts undue strain on production schedules and may incur further costs to bring the machine into compliance.